frohro/6302view/docs/notes.md

 CommManager cm(1000, 5000);
 ```

-The numbers control the rate at which the system works. `1000` is the time in microseconds between loops (step period), and `5000` is the time in microseconds between each *report* (report period).
+The numbers control the rate at which the system operates. `1000` is the time in microseconds between loops (step period), and `5000` is the time in microseconds between each *report* (report period).

 There are, so far, two modes of communication between the GUI and the microcontroller.
 Data can be communicated over **Serial**, or by **WebSockets**.

 ### Serial

-Choose `#define S302_SERIAL` at the top of `Six302.h` for this mode.
+This is default.
 To connect, enter a Serial pointer and BAUD rate:

 ```cpp
 cm.connect(&Serial, 115200);